atilm/ProjectManagement/SoftwareRequirements/Backlog.md

         - average(estimate_i / workdays_i) for every completed task i
         - sum(estimate_i) / sum(workdays_i) for every completed task i
         - Answer: sum(estimate_i) / sum(workdays_i), because in the first version estimation-errors of small tasks have too much weight!
-- [ ] Only copy the N (=30) most recently completed reference stories into the estimation file
+- [x] Only copy the 3 most recently completed reference stories of every estimation level into the estimation file
 - [ ] Do not copy strongly mis-estimated stories as reference stories into the estimation file

 - [ ] As a developer I want to see a chart of the time evolution of the confidence band for the predicted completion date per project